phpearth/docs/faq/api/api.md

   next: "/faq/api/what-is-rest/"
 ---

-[API](https://en.wikipedia.org/wiki/Application_programming_interface) which stands for application programming interface is a set of routines, protocols, and tools for building software applications.
+[API](https://en.wikipedia.org/wiki/Application_programming_interface) which stands for "Application programming interface" is a set of routines, protocols, and tools for building software applications.

 ## See also